minerofthesoal/viDE/README.md

 ## Overview

-**vibe(O)s** (formerly ArchForge) is a truly custom Desktop Environment (DE) built from the ground up, accompanied by a multi-file automated installer.
+**vibe(O)s** is a truly custom Desktop Environment (DE) built from the ground up, accompanied by a multi-file automated installer.
 It is designed to deliver a heavily customized Wayland compositor that visually blends the sleek, polished aesthetics of macOS with the minimalist, debloated, and high-performance utility of Windows 10 ReviOS.

 **Made by Gemini 3.1 Pro (so far)**
 **Prompted by ray0ffire/minerofthesoal**